 - When you’re cold and hence have a real reason to hide your hands.

-- Overcoats, so more mature or “serious” looking men can use it while looking professional and… Authoritative
+- Overcoats, so more mature or “serious” looking men can use them while looking professional and… Authoritative

 Also works well with the shoulder shrug.
 The thumbs out -confidence- Coupled with the defensive “head duck” (I don’t know), communicates with endearing cuteness -but still a mannish side- that you either don’t have much influence on the result or that you got found out.
 As if to say “Well… You know how it is”.

-- Interacting with people: you’re better off using hand gesture and possibly touching your conversation partner;
+- Interacting with people: you’re better off using hand gestures and possibly touching your conversation partner;

-- As your main resting position -Martin Sheen doing it for the whole Badlands movie looked rebel, but in a non powerful, juvenile fashion.
+- As your main resting position -Martin Sheen doing it for the whole Badlands movie looked like a rebel, but in a non-powerful, juvenile fashion.